Frequently Asked Questions

 Where lifespan measures our time on earth, healthspan measures the time that we are happy to be here.

-Vitality can be summarized to mean being strong and capable.
-To lbe strong, with high energy, or to thrive.
+• Vitality can be summarized to mean being strong and capable.
+To be strong, with high energy, or to thrive.

 I don’t mean health.
-Our current use of the definition of health refers to living in the absence of disease.
+Our current use of this word refers to living in the absence of disease.

 The World Health Organization has updated this definition to essentially describe vitality, but unfortunately, it will likely take decades for governmental policy to catch up to the enormity of this important change in definition.

-I don’t have time to wait, so I’m taking my health and vitality into my health own hands.
+I don’t have time to wait, so I’m taking my health and vitality into my own hands.
 This is why I created The Vitality Collaborative.
-A place where each professional views your goal through the lens of Vitality, NOT the absence of disease.
+A place where each professional views your goals through the lens of Vitality, NOT the absence of disease.